-The writers of Courage The Cowardly Dog like to make use of childhood games in the battle sequence.
+The writers of Courage The Cowardly Dog like to make use of childhood games in the big struggle sequence.
 We’ve already seen a game of handball/squash and a food fight.
 Here the possessed Muriel has a thumb wrestle with Courage to settle the score.

 In the end only Courage can save Muriel.
 Eustace isn’t saying the magic spell correctly.
 Courage digs a hole in the yard until he comes across the floating gown, then puts it on himself and turns Muriel back into Muriel.

 Unfortunately, in this ‘never-ending’ or ‘repeating’ story, Eustace ends up possessed though his own ineptitude.
 Muriel hits on on the head with a rolling pin which she seems to carry everywhere.
 (It breaks in two.)
 Courage rolls him firmly inside a mattress in a second short big struggle.
 Eustace, in this episode, is rather a tragic figure and we feel sorry for him.

 “We don’t want your special mattress,” Muriel says angrily into the receiver.
 She tells the creatures to come and pick it up for a refund.

 Eustace is taken away by the pissed off rats.

 Muriel and Courage sleep together on the couch downstairs, which Muriel declares is very comfortable.